Big Pit- a real coal mine to descend

 Trellech

-Just a mile from Foxes Reach and a couple from Tintern Abbey Cottage a walk or cycle to and round this attractive village makes an interesting outing ( good pub!)
+Just a mile from Foxes Reach and a couple from Tintern Abbey Cottage a walk or cycle to and round this attractive village with its standing stones, Virtuaous Well and ancient church as well as the “Terret Tump”makes an interesting outing ( good pub!)

 The small hamlet village of Trellech, between Monmouth and Chepstow was once one of the most important towns in Wales – in its medieval heyday it was larger than Newport and Chepstow.
 The three standing stones from which it takes its name indicate that the area was important even in prehistoric times.
 (The stones may once have been part of an ancient large avenue or stone circle.)